jm18457/aws-certified-developer-associate-notes/README.md

 - **Application Load Balancer:** Context aware.
 It examines content of HTTP request before sending it to instance.Has AZ balancing (can't disable).
 - **Network Load Balancer:** Context unaware.
 Layer 4.
 It just forwards the request without checking it first.
 Need to enable AZ balancing.
 - **Stickiness:** Same client is sent to same EC2 instance behind load balancer.
 Causes imbalance of calls.
 For user login sessions.
+- **Different capacity instance types:** ELB might route more traffic to instances with higher capacity as to not overload lower capacity instances by equal distribution.
 - **SNI:** Loading multiple SSL certificates onto one web server.
+- **Cross Zone Load Balancing:** When enabled the load balancer will distribute traffic across AZ, otherwise it is going to distribute only to instances in same AZ as Load balancer.
 - **Connection Draining:** Time to complete in-flight requests while the instance is de-registring or unhealthy.
 Stops sending new requests.
+- **Connection:** Load balancers use private address to route traffic to instances.
+They do not talk to instances through public IP.
+- **ALB Request tracing:** Track HTTP requests from clients to targets.
+When load balancer retrieves request it adds or updates header with trace id.
+- **ALB Access logs:**  Detailed information about client request. time, ip address, latencies, paths etc. Optional feature.
+Stored in s3 bucket.

 ## Auto Scaling Group